The five components of NHS IMPACT

 Continuous improvement methodologies are not the same, but they are linked together by some key principles.

-When these five components are consistently used, systems and organisations create the right conditions for continuous improvement and high performance, responding to today’s challenges, and delivering better care for patients and better outcomes for communities.
+When these 5 components are consistently used, systems and organisations create the right conditions for continuous improvement and high performance, responding to today’s challenges, and delivering better care for patients and better outcomes for communities.

-As NHS IMPACT shapes and develops more resources to support you will become available.
+As NHS IMPACT shapes and develops, more resources to support you will become available.

 Example organisations who have embedded all five components